 Serving Shrimp Tempura

-Traditional Accompaniments: Shrimp tempura is often paired with dipping sauces such as soy sauce or tentsuyu, a traditional sauce made with dashi, soy sauce, and mirin.
-Adding a sprinkle of grated daikon radish or a squeeze of lemon can also enhance the flavors.
+Traditional Accompaniments: Dip it in soy sauce or tentsuyu (that’s a dashi-based sauce with soy and mirin).
+A bit of grated daikon or a squeeze of lemon also taste great.

-- Over a bed of steamed rice or soba noodles, garnished with sesame seeds.
+- Over steamed rice or cold soba noodles, sprinkled with sesame seeds.

-- In a fresh salad, complementing the crispy texture with greens and a light dressing.
+- In a salad with greens and a light dressing to balance the crunch.

 FAQs about Shrimp Tempura

 What is shrimp tempura made of?
-Shrimp tempura is made primarily from fresh shrimp coated in a light batter made of flour and chilled water, then deep-fried until crispy.
+Shrimp tempura is shrimp coated in a light flour batter and deep-fried until golden and crispy.

 What shrimp is best for tempura?
-Large, fresh shrimp, such as tiger or white shrimp, are generally considered the best choices for tempura due to their sweet flavor and firm texture.
+Big, fresh shrimp like tiger or white shrimp are best since they’re sweet and firm.

 Conclusion